 Parrot, Parakeet, and Budgerigar Feather Allergy IgE Blood Test

-The parrot, parakeet, and budgerigar feather allergy IgE blood test measures the amount of allergen-specific IgE antibodies in the blood to detect an allergy to these birds' feathers.
+The Parrot, Parakeet, and Budgerigar Feather Allergy IgE Blood Test measures the IgE antibody levels in the blood to detect an allergy to various bird feathers.

 Like every allergy, a parrot, parakeet, and budgerigar feather allergy causes a reaction in the immune system.
-When contact is made with the allergen, the body views it as toxic and becomes sensitized, producing IgE antibodies against these contaminants.
-These antibodies trigger the release of histamines, which will cause the symptoms of an allergic reaction.
+When the dander from the feathers comes in contact with the immune system, the body views it as toxic and becomes sensitized, producing IgE antibodies against these contaminants.
+Unfortunately, these antibodies trigger the release of the chemical histamine, which will cause the symptoms of an allergic reaction.

 Trusted, Secure, & Confidential